Lessons From A Month Off Alcohol!

 2. It also helps to tell people what you’re doing and make yourself accountable.
 That way if you give up early, you’ll have to face those looks of wilting pity at your lack of will power.
 Fear of that alone might just be enough to keep you on course.

-3. Doing a month off booze with your partner is a good idea.
+3. Doing a month off alcohol with your partner is a good idea.
 Trying to do it when they are still drinking is not.
 Either way you’ll likely both get a bit grumpy.

 4. Alcohol is so much a part of British culture that it’s hard being social without it.
 Even the smallest of communities historically had a place of worship and a pub.
 We wet the baby’s head with champagne and we raise a glass or few at a wake.
 You get strange looks if you say you’re not drinking just because you don’t want to.